afulzele/max-angular6-SA/README.md

-# Starter Pack For Angular 6
+# Project Based on Maximillian Shooping App

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.0.8.